- Home

 Cambridge Analytica: What Is It?
 How Did It Start, and Where Is It Going?

 After reading this article, you will have an understanding of what Cambridge Analytica is.
-It describes the roles of the key players and how they collected and analysed big data to influence not only groups of potential Trump voters, but also targeted individuals based on their Facebook profiles.
+It describes the roles of the key players and how they collected and analysed big data to influence not only groups of potential Trump voters but also targeted individuals based on their Facebook profiles.

 What Is Nationalism?
 A Short Guide